Pegasus World Cup Preview, Tips, Runners & Trends

 Pegasus World Cup Past Winners

-Here are the Pegasus World Cup past winners for the last 9 renewals.
-Each row details the year of the race, the horse which won along with the age & weight of the horse.
-Also detailed is the stall where the horse came from and the total number of runners in the race.
+Here are the Pegasus World Cup past winners for the last 10 renewals.
+Each row details the year of the race, the horse which won, along with the age & weight of the horse.
+Also detailed is the stall from which the horse came and the total number of runners in the race.
 The horse's trainer and the jockey at the time of winning the Pegasus World Cup are also displayed, along with the starting price at which the horse was sent off.

 YearHorse (Drawn)Info